Table of Contents

 2. The block-unblock WhatsApp routine

-Block them and then unblock them to check the last time they were seen online, and checking out their status updates does not help much in forgetting your ex.
+This is one of the classic signs of a stalker who keeps tabs on their ex on social media.
+Block them and then unblock them to see the last time they were seen online and check out their status updates.
+Obviously, this does not help much in forgetting your ex.
 After having quit social media for the longest period of time, I always kept stalking him through WhatsApp.

 3. Asking mutual friends for updates